Borrow, Grow, Reap, Return!

 - Save seeds and donate them back to the library.
 Drop seeds off at The Local.

 Watch for programs and workshops at the Library and the Local throughout the year on seed saving and other gardening topics.

-Please follow this protocol to prevent the spread of diseases:
+Please follow this protocol when saving seeds to prevent the spread of diseases: